ismet55555/CompTIA_Linux_Plus_Notes/README.md

 - Allow users to customize their profile and settings
 - User files eventually are within the user's home directory (ie. `/home/<USER>/`)
 - Files are unique to each users
-- Files starting with `.` are hidden files
+- Files starting with `.` are considered hidden files

 - `.bashrc`